Skip to main content

 Geology

-The park occupies a portion of the Maracaju-Campo Grande plateau, underlain by sandstones of the Botucatu and Furnas Formations and overlain by basaltic flows of the Serra Geral Formation, all part of the Paraná Sedimentary Basin.
-These formations date from the Paleozoic and Mesozoic eras, with the basalts erupting during the breakup of Gondwana around 130 million years ago.
-Erosion has sculpted the plateau into striking landforms including sandstone cliffs, canyons, caves, and tablelands.
-The springs and waterfalls that give the park its name ('Taquari Headwaters') emerge from porous sandstones that store abundant groundwater, making the area hydrologically crucial for the downstream Pantanal.
+The park occupies a portion of the Maracaju-Campo Grande plateau, underlain by sandstones and overlain by basaltic flows, all part of the Paraná Sedimentary Basin.
+[1] These formations date from the Paleozoic and Mesozoic eras, with the basalts erupting during the breakup of Gondwana around 130 million years ago.
+Erosion has sculpted the plateau into striking landforms including sandstone cliffs, canyons, caves, and tablelands — the park contains six large canyons formed in the Chapadão de Baús.
+The springs and waterfalls that give the park its name (Taquari Headwaters) emerge from porous sandstones that store abundant groundwater, making the area hydrologically crucial for the downstream Pantanal.
 Rock shelters preserve archaeological paintings from prehistoric inhabitants.

 Climate And Weather